Script bindings

 Yes |

-1 Available in OAuth 2.0 script types, scripted decision node scripts, and SAML v.2.0 scripts.
+1 Available in OAuth 2.0, Scripted Decision node, and SAML 2.0 scripts.

 Make sure you don’t use the same name for a local variable as that of a common binding in your script.
 These names are reserved for common bindings only.
 If you have already defined a local variable with the same name as one that’s added to common bindings